-- 1) To serve as Chair of the student's Thesis Committee (see committee meetings below); - 2) To advise and guide the student's academic curriculum choices as they pertain to their research needs; - 3) To ensure appropriate training and ethical clearances are in place; - 4) To direct and evaluate research activities; and - 5) To assist in preparing seminars.
+- 1) To serve as Chair of the student's Thesis Committee (see committee meetings below); - 2) To advise and guide the student's academic curriculum choices as they pertain to their research needs; - 3) To ensure appropriate safety and ethical training and clearances are in place; - 4) To direct and evaluate research activities, and encourage publication; - 5) To oversee and assist in preparing seminars and posters.

 The student, in consultation with the research mentor, selects the thesis advisory committee.
 It is the role of the thesis advisory committee to act as the special reading committee of the research component of the Program.
-Acceptance of the thesis is at the sole discretion of the thesis advisory committee which is composed of the Thesis Advisor who acts as chair and at least two additional faculty members of professorial rank.
+Acceptance of the thesis is at the sole discretion of the thesis advisory committee which is composed of the Thesis Advisor who acts as chair and at least three additional faculty members of professorial rank.
 All members of the thesis advisory committee must be accredited to mentor graduate students at ULSD.
 The student is required to complete and submit the "Thesis/Dissertation Advisory Committee" form prior to the end of their first semester of enrollment.